Nursery 2025 - 2026

 Phonics

-During our weekly phonics sessions, we will play many games that will help your child tune into sounds and practice orally blending sounds together e.g. ‘c-a-t…cat’.
+During our weekly phonics sessions, we will continue to play many games that will help your child tune into sounds and practice orally blending sounds together e.g. ‘c-a-t…cat’.

-They will continue to be introduced to phonemes (sounds), exploring objects that have the same initial sound (m, d, g, o, c, k, e).
+They will continue to be introduced to phonemes (sounds), exploring objects that have the same initial sound (f, l, j, v, w, y).
 It is important that your child has plenty of experience listening to and joining in with nursery rhymes, stories and poems.

 Writing